Yuuaraki/rugby-video-analytics/README.md

 3. Vaswani, A. et al. (2017).
 Attention Is All You Need. *NeurIPS*.
 4. Dwivedi, V. P. & Bresson, X. (2021).
 A Generalization of Transformer Networks to Graphs. *AAAI Workshop*.

-## License

-This project is for academic purposes as part of the NUS Capstone programme.